suhanw/tmnt_react/README.md

 - `JavaScript` for game logic
 - `React` for animation and rendering

+These are the basic outline of components to be created:

+#### Gameframe
+- fix frame width and size
+- contains nav links and instructions
+- starts and ends the game loop

+#### Viewport
+- tracks and centers the view based on turtle pos

+#### Stage
+- renders turtle
+- populates foots at random pos (redux)

+#### Turtle
+- tracks its own pos relative to stage (redux)
+- tracks its half length (redux)
+- tracks health (redux)
+- keypress event handlers
+- sprite state (redux)
+  1. Walk
+  2. Stand
+  3. Attack
+- Note: if turtle is attack and foot is stand, and dist betw centers <= half lengths, then foot loses health

+#### Foot Soldier
+- tracks pos relative to stage (redux)
+- tracks health (redux)
+- sprite state (redux)
+  1. Stand
+  2. Attack

+#### Physics util/Character parent class?
+- jump physics

 ### Technical challenges
 1. Inifinite scrolling of background to simulate walking forward
 2. Rendering animated sprite characters in the viewport